darbyjohnston/FSeq/README.md

 ====
 FSeq is a C library for working with sequences of files.
-File sequences are commonly used in the VFX and film industry to represent individual frames of an animation or film clip.
+File sequences are commonly used in the VFX and film industry to represent individual frames of an animation or film.
 For example the files:
 * render.0001.exr
 * render.0002.exr
 * render.0003.exr